duthied/Free-Friendika/doc/FAQ.md

 When a certain language is forced, the language remains until session is closed.

 <a name="contacts"></a>
-### What is the difference between blocked, ignored, archived and hidden contacts?
+### How do blocked, ignored, archived and hidden contacts behave?

 ##### Blocked